JakeGWater/vpifg.com/source/index.rst

 The guide is split into an easy to reference organization.

-* :doc:`workflows` are specific combinations of tools and methods for producing your content.
+* :doc:`workflows` are virtual production recipes.
+They work, and they are used by others.
 If you're not sure where to start, take a look at some existing workflows.
 * :doc:`fundamentals` are the basic building blocks of virtual production.
-It is assumed that people familiarize themselves with the fundamentals.
-Other content will frequently reference fundamentals.
-* :doc:`guides` are individual articles about using a particular tool in a particular way.
-Workflows should reference guides whenever possible.
-In fact a workflow might be seen as a series of guides.
+* :doc:`guides` if workflows are recipes, the guides are the ingredients.
+Guides break down a topic or task into detailed steps.
 * :doc:`studios` are reference examples of actual studio set up with a list of their equipment used.
 This should help others price estimate what a particular set up is going to cost, as well as valid weather a particular piece of equipment has been field tested.
 * :doc:`resources` are external links to other handy resources, tutorials, guides etc.